Download the app 200 audioguided tours

 13. Lena, Nestor, and Luna

 If Brussels is known for its famous Manneken Pis, Ghent can do one better—with not just one, but four of them!
-Look above the entrance to the restaurant Nestor, and you’ll spot three tiny statues—completely naked.
+Look above the entrance in front of you, and you’ll spot three tiny statues—completely naked.
 The one in the center, also Read more

 • 08 toreken poi petit